 Mary Wald, Founder and President

-Before entering the Internet arena Mary worked in marketing, promotions and public relations for the publishing and graphic design industries in California.
+Before entering the Internet arena in the 1990s, Mary had worked in marketing, promotions and public relations for the publishing and large scale graphic design industries in California.
 She directed promotional and marketing campaigns for four New York Times best sellers and acted as Account Executive and/or Art Director on promotional projects for clients that have included Pepsi, Sprint, Warner Records, and more.

-Over 15 years, while running Silverado Trail Media, a web design and Internet strategy firm in Northern California, she has served in numerous PR, editorial and and web strategy functions for Nobel Peace Prize laureate José Ramos-Horta.
+In 1994, Mary established Silverado Trail Media, a web design and Internet strategy firm in Northern California.
+Since 2001, she has simultaneously served in numerous PR, editorial and and web strategy functions for Nobel Peace Prize laureate José Ramos-Horta.
+José and Mary launched the first international action of TheCommunity.com in 2001, gathering and publishing the statements of the Nobel Peace Prize winners to 9/11, to international press coverage.

-Mary has launched actions and campaigns involving 27 Nobel Peace Prize laureates.
+Mary has launched actions and campaigns involving 27 Nobel Peace Prize laureates through TheCommunity.com.
+She has personally connected artists including Bono, Paul Simon, Robert de Niro, Ron Howard, Michael Douglas, Peter Gabreal and others to the causes of the Nobel laureates.
 Her work has appeared in the New York Times, International Herald Tribune, LA Times, USA Today, Wall Street Journal, AP and more.
 She was a partner in the annual World Summit of Nobel Peace Laureates in Rome for five years.

 more information: http://marywald.com